oVirt/ovirt-site/source/blog/2017-05-18-higher-performance-for-python-sdk.html.md

 ## Benchmark

-I performed small benchmark on my small oVirt setup with about 100 virtual machines and executed the example above, with following result:
+I performed a small benchmark test on my small oVirt setup with about 100 virtual machines and executed the example above, with the following result:

 ```bash
 omachace ~ $ time python sync.py